fdb/slarg-website/content/research-week-activities/2025-07-01-creative-output-from-research.md

 This closed session is intended for MA students from the Sint Lucas Antwerpen *Autonomous Context* and aims to foster critical reflection on research through artistic practice.

-Organised by tutors and SLARG researchers: Helen Mauli Dowling, Saddie Choua, Kim Gorus and Wesley Meuris.
+Organised by tutors/researchers: Helen Mauli Dowling, Saddie Choua, Kim Gorus and Wesley Meuris.

+image: *drama, Chandra, 2025* - Helen Dowling at winona Brussels